Study spin defects in wide-band gap semiconductors in search of promising systems for the realization of qubits in solid-state environments

 Units of quantum information - qubits - encoded by electronic states of defects in semiconductors are promising candidates because they combine the quantum properties of isolated atoms with the convenience and scalability of a solid-state host system and can operate at room temperature.
 So far, the optical cycle of the spin-polarization of the negatively charged nitrogen-vacancy (NV) center in diamond has represented the most studied prototypical example.
 The field is currently thriving with defects in several materials being studied in order to comply with more scalable fabrication processes, extend the coherence time, or enhance photon extraction.
 One key challenge remains the ability to generate stable defects while maintaining robust spin properties that dictate the quantum functionality.

 Theoretical insights and broadly applicable models offer the opportunity to accelerate the experimental examination of candidate materials.
 We use predictive modeling techniques based on first-principles numerical simulations to provide a quantitative description of a broad class of materials to better guide and understand experimental activities.
-In particular, we use hierarchical modeling approaches, from density functional theory to many-body perturbation theory and multi-reference methods, harnessing pre-exascale computing, quantum computing, and artificial intelligence.First-principles Studies of Strongly Correlated States in Defect Spin Qubits in Diamond, H. Ma, N. Sheng, M. Govoni, G. Galli, Phys.
-Chem.
-Chem.
-Phys.
-22, 25522 (2020).
+In particular, we use hierarchical modeling approaches, from density functional theory to many-body perturbation theory and multi-reference methods, harnessing pre-exascale computing, quantum computing, and artificial intelligence.Quantum Embedding Theory for Strongly-correlated States in Materials, H. Ma, N. Sheng, M. Govoni, G. Galli, J. Chem.
+Theory Comput.
+17, 2116 (2021).

 Study nanostructured materials for solar cell applications using electronic structure calculations based on density functional and many body perturbation theory